raymondworkshop/raymondworkshop.github.io/_posts/diary/2025-07-10-notes-odyssey.md

 date: 2025-07-10
 comments: true
 tags: [notes, self, softskills, important]
-abstract: "Live a life created for you"
+abstract: "The log of your life"
 ---

 #### 2026-02-06